Keystone-Games/KGLog/README.md

 All you have to do is type `haxelib install kglog` in the command prompt.
 This will install the latest version of kglog.
 To update kglog, just type `haxelib update kglog` in the command prompt.

+## Updates

+This project uses SemVer 2.0.
+There are 3 digits in this versioning system.
+Example: `1.4.7`.
+When the 3rd digit increases, this indicates the release of a new patch.
+You will be able to upgrade to the new version with no issues.
+If the 2nd digit increases, this indicates a new minor release.
+You should be able to upgrade to the new version with no issues, but we highly recommend that you go through your code and find any errors with KGLog.
+Some changes may take place that are not compatible with your code.
+If the 1st digit increases, this indicates that there is a new major release.
+Major releases are completely different from an older version and NOT backwards compatible.
+When upgrading, you need to scan your code for errors with the libra

 ## Features (1.1.0)

 -Logging to the console